SUBSTANTIATION OF USING CHLORELLA GENUS MICROALGAE AS A RAW MATERIAL FOR PREPARATION OF CHEMOPREVENTIVE SUBSTANCESHTML Full Text

+Results obtained in the course of quantitative analysis of enteral bacteria on MacConkey agar in the samples of initial suspensions and after their ultrasonication are shown in Table 2.
 In the initial specimens, enteral bacteria count appeared to be approximately equally high in both samples (32 - 36 thousand cells/ml).
 Their composition was predominated by lactose-fermenting Escherichia coli, forming even non-mucoid pink colonies of average size.
 Total enteral bacteria count in specimen 2 appeared to be somewhat higher, mainly due to the representatives of Klebsiella genus, forming large mucoid red colonies.
 There were no relatively hazardous pathogenic enteral bacteria of Proteus, Salmonella genus or non-enteral gram-negative bacteria of Aeromonas, Pseudomonas genus.
 After ultra-sonication in specimens 1 and 2 all bacteria present in the microalgae suspension were fully dead after 4 min of ultrasonication with the laboratory ultrasonic disintegrator due to the effect of cavitation processes at maximum ultrasound power (range 5).
-Whereas after ultrasonication of specimen 2 cell suspension, at maximum ultra-sound power during 3 min several bacterial cells preserved their viability (2-5 cells/ml).
-After reduction of ultrasonication by 1 more min (2 min, range 5) and in case of ultrasonication during 1 min at average power (range 3), the count of viable cells increased by 30-50 times (or up to 0.3-0.4% from initial count in the suspension).
-Effect of ultra-sonication of specimen 1 during 3 min at average ultrasound power (range 3) was the same as the effect of ultrasound in range 5 during 3 min (viable cell count 0.4-0.5% from initial count in the suspension).
-Ultrasonication of the suspension in range 3 during only 1 min appeared to have low efficiency, as viability of almost 50% bacterial cells was preserved.
+Whereas after ultrasonication of specimen 2 cell suspension, at maximum ultra-sound power during 3 min, several bacterial cells preserved their viability (2-5 cells/ml).
+After reduction of ultrasonication by 1 more min (2 min, range 5) and in case of ultrasonication during 1 min at average power (range 3), the count of viable cells increased by 30-50 times (or up to 0.3-0.4% fromthe initial count in the suspension).
+Effect of ultra-sonication of specimen 1 during 3 min at average ultrasound power (range 3) was the same as the effect of ultrasound in range 5 during 3 min (viable cell count 0.4-0.5% from the initial count in the suspension).
+Ultrasonication of the suspension in range 3 during only 1 min appeared to have low efficiency, as the viability of almost 50% of bacterial cells was preserved.

 FIG. 2: MICROPHOTOGRAPHS OF SPECIMEN 1 (А, D) AND SPECIMEN 2 (В, C, E, F) OF THE MICROALGAE SUSPENSION BEFORE (А, В, С) AND AFTER (D, E, F) ULTRASONICATION

-In the initial suspension specimens, micro-photographs show apparent prevalence of live cells, green colored algae and bacteria, Fig. 2А, B. In some fields of vision, in accumulations of smaller bacterial cells their count was comparable to the count of free-floating microalgae cells Fig. 2C.
+Study of microorganisms colored with fluorescent dye LIVE/DEAD using the laser scanning microscope allowed to assess the viable state of cells under the effect of ultrasonication.
+Microphotographs of specimens before and after ultrasonication are shown in Fig. 2.
+In the initial suspension specimens, micro-photographs show the apparent prevalence of live cells, green colored algae, and bacteria, Fig. 2А, B. In some fields of vision, in accumulations of smaller bacterial cells, their count was comparable to the count of free-floating microalgae cells Fig. 2C.
 In these samples, the count of dead microalgae and bacteria cells painted red did not exceed 0.1%.
 The bacterial cells were mostly rod forms capable of forming loose aggregates.

 ACKNOWLEDGEMENT: The authors express their gratitude to the General Director of OOO “Les” (Limited Liability Company) Alexander Fedyuk for the provided culture of Chlorella vulgaris microalgae and funding of the study.